-Assumes the applicant uses the maximum parking allowed
+^{}Assumes the applicant uses the maximum parking allowed

+Table 8.5.A.5 Step 3: Non-Competing Uses (Nighttime vs. Daytime)

-Daytime Demand 129 Spaces (final parking demand) Nighttime Demand 101 Spaces (d) Residential Parking in Mixed Use .
+Daytime Demand 129 Spaces (final parking demand) Nighttime Demand 101 Spaces

+(d) Residential Parking in Mixed Use.
 In mixed-use developments where the ground floor uses are within Parking Code 4 and other proposed uses are within Parking Code 1, an applicant shall only provide the minimum number of parking for the Parking Code 4 uses and add the required number of residential spaces to that amount.

 An applicant may apply for a Special Permit to the Board of Appeals to use more than the parking for Parking Code 4 uses in addition to the required residential spaces.
 In addition to the standard criteria for approving a Special Permit, the Board of Appeals shall only approve this application if it finds that a surplus of spaces on a particular site will benefit the neighborhood as a whole and the additional parking is essential to the viability of the proposed use.
 Applications for this Special Permit shall not require Full Site Plan Review.

-(2) Off-Site Parking: off-s rate from, or in conjunction with Shared Parking provisions, an applicant may us ite parking to satisfy their parking requirements.
-As part of Site Plan Review, th cant shall provide the necessary information to comply with the following standards (a) Off-site parking shall be within five hundred (500) feet of the property for which it is being requested.
-For the purposes of determining the distance requirement, the measurement shall be taken in a straight line from the nearest corner of the off-street parking lot or parking structure to the nearest entrance to the associated principal building, structure or use on the property.
-Off-site parking may only be provided if the off-site lot has an excess number
+(2) Off-Site Parking:

+Separate from, or in conjunction with Shared Parking provisions, an applicant may use off-site parking to satisfy their parking requirements.
+As part of Site Plan Review, the applicant shall provide the necessary information to comply with the following standards:

+- (a) Off-site parking shall be within five hundred (500) feet of the property for which it is being requested.
+For the purposes of determining the distance requirement, the measurement shall be taken in a straight line from the nearest corner of the off-street parking lot or parking structure to the nearest entrance to the associated principal building, structure or use on the property. - (b) Off-site parking may only be provided if the off-site lot has an excess number of spaces or if the applicant can demonstrate that the on-site and off-site uses have non-competing peak demands.
+An applicant shall use the latest peak demand analyses published by the Institute of Traffic Engineers (ITE) or other source acceptable to the Planning Board for the purposes of this analysis.
-SECTION 8 PARKING REGULATIONS